MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 #### Create self-contained web app deployment for App Services in both clouds

-1. Edit the **WebApplication.csproj** file: Select **Runtimeidentifier** and then add win10-x64.
+1. Edit the **WebApplication.csproj** file: Select `Runtimeidentifier` and then add `win10-x64`.
 For more information, see [Self-contained deployment](https://docs.microsoft.com/dotnet/core/deploying/#self-contained-deployments-scd) documentation.

 2. Use Team Explorer to check the code into Azure Repos.

-3. Confirm that the application code was checked into Azure Repos.
+3. Confirm that the app code was checked into Azure Repos.

 ### Create the build definition